Finding great companies that pay a regular, reliable, and growing dividend is the cornerstone of every income investor’s strategy.

 3. Build Your Dividend Stock Screener

-In the previous section, I highlighted four specific dividend screening strategies and the potential criteria from the financial income statement and balance sheet.
-You can choose to implement them in your favorite stock screener as needed.
-Many of these criteria are available with our recommended stock screeners, but all of these are available with Stock Rover.
+In the previous section, I highlighted four specific dividend screening strategies and potential criteria from the financial income statement and balance sheet.
+You can implement them in your favorite stock screener as needed.
+Some of these criteria are available with most stock screeners, but all are available with Stock Rover.
 Also, the Stock Rover team has already programmed these four strategies into the software for you.
-So this next section will use Stock Rover for the examples.
+So, this next section will use Stock Rover for the examples.

-After you have signed up for Stock Rover, you will need simply five clicks to be up and running with the above strategies.
+After signing up for Stock Rover, you will need five clicks to be up and running with the above strategies.

 5 Clicks to Implement the Dividend Stock Screeners